ZhangYuanhan-AI/Bamboo/README.md

 <h3>TL;DR</h3>

-Bamboo is a mega-scale and information-dense dataset for both classification and detection pre-training.
+Bamboo is a mega-scale and information-dense dataset for classification and detection pre-training.
 It is built upon integrating 24 public datasets (e.g. ImagenNet, Places365, Object365, OpenImages) and added new annotations through active learning.
 Bamboo has 69M image classification annotations and 32M object bounding boxes.

 ---